Compensation payouts due on 14m unfair car loans, watchdog says

 The watchdog has been looking into data from across some 32 million agreements made between 2007 and 2024.

+About 44% of those will be considered unfair and will qualify for compensation under the FCA’s proposals.

-It believes setting up a free compensation scheme will be easier and quicker for customers to access, and more cost-effective for firms by removing much of the legal and administrative work.
+It believes setting up a free compensation scheme will make it easier for customers to access, and more cost-effective for firms by removing many of the legal and administrative work.

+The proposals come after a Supreme Court ruled in August that lenders were not liable for hidden commission payments on car finance agreements.

 Nikhil Rathi, the FCA’s chief executive, said: “Many motor finance lenders did not comply with the law or the rules.